Posted: August 18, 2020 by Shannon Wujek

 However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.

 There are many more examples related to marriage that you can find in the Bible, but the point is, God literally tells us how to make marriage work.
+He wants you to invest in your marriage.
 He created marriage for us to have companionship and joy in our spouse’s company.
 Read Song of Songs if you don’t believe me.

 Till Death Do We Part